puppetlabs/puppetlabs-exec/README.md

 This example is specifically for Windows using Powershell and returns a list of features installed on the server:
 `puppet task run exec command='powershell -command "Get-WindowsFeature  | Where Installed | Format-List -Property Name"' --nodes neptune`

+* For exec::windows task, CLI provider can also be passed using the 'provider' parameter.
+Supported CLIs are cmd and powershell, with default being cmd.
+`puppet task run exec provider=powershell command="Get-WindowsFeature  | Where Installed | Format-List -Property Name" --nodes neptune`

 You can also run tasks in the PE console.
 See PE task documentation for complete information.

 ## Reference